 Each Arizona Innovation Challenge competition is highly competitive and takes place in three stages.
 Awarded companies matriculate into the Venture Ready Accelerator, where they can receive up to $150,000 in non-dilutive funding.

-All companies must download an application and financial model template, complete them in accordance with guidelines and upload the documents to the Arizona Commerce Authority's Innovation Network (ACA IN).
+All ventures must download and complete an application and financial model template in accordance with guidelines and upload the documents to the Arizona Commerce Authority's Innovation Network (ACA IN).
 This one-stop shop for Arizona's entrepreneurial ecosystem centralizes education, mentorship, programming, events and resources from across the state and will be used to administer AIC.
 The application window will remain open for up to four weeks.

-First round submissions will be screened for eligibility requirements and may also be screened on the basic merits of their business plan.
-The ACA has full discretion in making final decisions regarding a company’s eligibility or ability to continue in the competition.
-Once all applications are screened over a five to seven week period, applicants will be able to review the feedback online using Valid Eval.
+First-round submissions will be screened for eligibility and judged by experts from the Arizona business community.
+The ACA maintains complete discretion in making final decisions regarding a company’s eligibility or ability to continue in AIC.
+Judges will assess the applications over about a month.

-Note: The ACA recognizes that it takes time and commitment for companies to participate in the Arizona Innovation Challenge.
+Note: The ACA aims to respect the time and effort that companies commit to participating in the Arizona Innovation Challenge.
 In turn, we expect that applicants respect the time and resources required to host the AIC.
-Upon applying, applicants should intend to complete all phases of the Challenge.
-However, should a company make a decision to not participate in a subsequent round of the AIC or the Venture Ready accelerator, a company representative should immediately inform the ACA immediately, providing ample time to consider a replacement company.
+Upon applying, applicants should intend to complete all phases of the AIC.
+However, should a company choose not to participate in a subsequent round of the AIC or the Venture Ready accelerator, a company representative should immediately inform the ACA Innovation Team, providing judges ample time to consider a replacement company.

-Judges will evaluate those submissions over a three-week period and select 15 companies to enter the finalist round.
+Judges will evaluate semifinalists’ submissions over a three-week period and select 15 companies to advance to the final round of the AIC.

 FULFILLMENT AND COMMERCIALIZATION

-At the beginning of the fulfillment and commercialization phase, each company and the ACA will enter into a legal agreement obligating the awardee to various terms of compliance for five years, extending four years beyond the performance 12-month period related to receiving the grant funding.
+At the beginning of the fulfillment and commercialization phase, each company will enter into a legal agreement with the ACA, obligating the awardee to various terms of compliance and outlining the criteria for accessing the funds allocated to AIC awardees throughout the performance period.
 The performance period will be defined by the following funding phases:

-- An initial amount of funding up front, upon execution of the legal agreement and completion of other necessary administration.
+- Matriculation: An initial tranche of funding will be disbursed upon the execution of the awardee legal agreement and the completion of other necessary administration.

-The ACA has significant discretion in determining the funding processes and phases during the performance period, which will be finalized in agreements between the ACA and AIC awardees.
-Additionally, clawback clauses will be included in awardee legal agreements to discourage activities by portfolio companies that would be counter-productive for the state of Arizona – to include, but not be limited to, moving the awardee’s operations out of the state, or being acquired by a company which moves the operations out of state and/or does not comply with reasonable reporting requirements.
-Awardees that do not successfully graduate the Venture Ready program will still be considered an "awardee" status, and will be obligated to fulfill all of the other compliance terms of the five-year agreement.
+The ACA maintains significant discretion in determining the funding processes and phases during the performance period.
+Specific milestones and provisions will be finalized in agreements between the ACA and AIC awardees.
+Additionally, clawback clauses will be included in awardee legal agreements to discourage activities by portfolio companies that would be counterproductive to the ACA’s mission.
+Activities subject to trigger clawback clauses include, but are not limited to, a company moving their operations out of state, being acquired by a company that moves the operations out of state, or failing to comply with reporting obligations.
+Companies that do not successfully graduate from the Virtual Accelerator will still be designated “AIC Awardees” and will remain obligated to fulfill the commitments of the awardee agreement.